jronallo/iiif-workshop/workshop/presentation/linking.md

 ## User Interface Examples

+What options do you get in a viewer and how might you use those resources?

 ### Nubian Message

 Visit this [issue of the Nubian Message][nubian-message].
 At the bottom right of the Universal Viewer is a download icon.
 Click on it and you'll get the option to download a PDF of the resource or the OCR extracted from the page images.